 The international Leo Baeck Fellowship Programme awards fellowships to doctoral students who carry out research into the history and culture of Central European Jewry.
 We welcome projects on any period or field (including literature, philosophy, history, musicology), and any region (such as Europe, Israel, the Americas), as long as they relate to German-speaking Jewry.
 In addition to financial support for one year, the programme provides opportunities to exchange ideas with peers from around the world.
 It is open to doctoral candidates of any nationality, studying at any university.
 All fellows remain at their home institution, but come together for two workshops in the course of the fellowship, which are jointly organised by the Studienstiftung des deutschen Volkes and the Leo Baeck Institute London.

-Up to twelve fellows will be selected for the programme in the academic year 2019/20.
-The fellowships run from October 2019 to September 2020.
-Regular workshops and an intranet platform provide support for scholarship holders and enable them to present their research and discuss methodologies and findings with other fellows.
+Up to twelve fellows will be selected for the programme in the academic year 2023/24.
+The fellowships run from October 2023 to September 2024.
+Regular workshops (PDF, 0.2 MB) and an intranet platform provide support for scholarship holders and enable them to present their research and discuss methodologies and findings with other fellows.
 Working languages are German and English.
 After the first year, students enrolled at a university in Germany may apply for an extension of their scholarship within the framework of the Studienstiftung’s doctoral programme, subject to available funds.